How Much Does A Hydroponic System Cost?

 Multi Bucket DWC System

-The hydroponic bucket shown above is easily also customizable to add more plants; this one grows six.
+The hydroponic bucket shown above is easily customizable to add more plants; this one grows six.

 View Product

-NFT hydroponic systems allow you to grow a lot of plants in a small area; this one grows 72.
-These systems are perfect for leafy greens or other small rooted, lightweight plants.
+NFT hydroponic systems allow you to grow many plants in a small space.
+This Vivosun hydroponic system can grow up to 32.
+These systems are perfect for leafy greens or other small-rooted, lightweight plants.

 View Product

-If you’re not looking to take up hydroponics as a hobby, more just looking to have some fresh herbs to add to your meals, then these countertop gardens may be more up your alley.
+If you’re not looking to take up hydroponics as a hobby, more just looking to have some fresh herbs to add to your meals, this starter countertop garden may be just up your alley.
+This system is great for learning about hydroponics and makes a great gift!

 View Product